 Osteopath for Lower Back Pain

-Lower back pain (LBP) is a condition that causes a great deal of pain and suffering across the world.
-It also accounts for large costs to society due to healthcare spending and missed work (Cochrane 2014).
-LBP is very prevalent in the adult population affecting up to 80% of all adults sometime in their lifetimes.
-Moreover LBP is typically divided into acute (less than 12 weeks) or chronic (more than 12 weeks).
+Lower back pain (LBP) is a condition that causes a great deal of pain and suffering worldwide.
+It also accounts for significant societal costs due to healthcare spending and missed work (Cochrane 2014).
+LBP is prevalent in the adult population, affecting up to 80% of all adults sometime in their lifetimes.
+Moreover, LBP is typically divided into acute (less than 12 weeks) or chronic (more than 12 weeks).
 In most acute cases, acute symptoms resolve within a few weeks to a few months.
 Your lower back (lumbar spine) is the region between your lowest ribs and the upper part of the buttocks.
-It’s best to take steps to help manage your lower back pain otherwise it could develop into Osteopath for sciatic nerve pain.
+It’s best to take steps to help manage your lower back pain, otherwise it could develop into osteoarthritis for sciatic nerve pain.

 Reasons for Lower Back Pain

-The most common reasons which contribute to feeling LBP are prolonged sitting at your desk and lack of exercise.
-Along with lifting items incorrectly and causing injuries.
-These can cause an additional mechanical load onto your lower back and cause a strain onto your muscles, ligaments and joints.
-In addition, typically movements will make it worse and resting will help ease your tensions.
+The most common reasons for feeling LBP are prolonged sitting at your desk, a lack of exercise, lifting items incorrectly, and injuries.
+These can add an additional mechanical load to your lower back and strain your muscles, ligaments, and joints.
+In addition, movements typically make it worse, and resting will help ease your tensions.

 Why is my Lower Back Worse in the Morning?

-It is normal for your LBP to feel worse first thing in the morning, this is a normal inflammatory picture.
-Inflammation is your body’s response to injury or insult and when you are sleeping the body sees this as a good opportunity to heal.
-Therefore you feel worse first thing in the morning as this process is still finishing but after you get up, have breakfast and a shower your symptoms should become a little easier.
-Typically as you head in the right direction the level of pain will reduce or you experience the symptoms for less time which is a good sign.
-Of course if there is no improvement with your symptoms then see your Osteopath or GP.
+It is normal for your LBP to feel worse first thing in the morning; this is a normal inflammatory picture.
+Inflammation is your body’s response to injury or insult, and when you are sleeping, the body sees this as a good opportunity to heal.
+Therefore, you feel worse first thing in the morning as this process is still finishing, but after you get up, have breakfast and a shower, your symptoms should become a little easier.
+Typically, as you head in the right direction, the pain level will reduce or you experience the symptoms for less time, which is a good sign.
+Of course, if there is no improvement with your symptoms, see our Osteopath.

 How Do I Know if my Bed is Causing Back Pain?

-It is important to address your mattress and pillows as if this are old (more than 8 years old) and need changing this will not help.
-Typically we suggest a relatively firm pillow which keeps your head in the mid line (same line as your sternum) if you are lying onto your side.
-Ideally not a really thin pillow that you head is sidebending or a really big pillow that your head is sidebending the other way.
-In addition, as for mattresses we prefer pocket sprung mattresses which are relatively firm which support your spinal curves whilst you sleep.
-Ideally not really soft mattresses that your body sinks into the mattress and gives no support.
-If you are still unsure then get in contact with us.
+It is essential to address your mattress and pillows as if these are old (more than 8 years old) and need changing; this will not help.
+Typically, we suggest a relatively firm pillow which keeps your head in the midline (same line as your sternum) if you are lying on your side.
+Ideally, not a thin pillow that you head is sidebending or a giant pillow that your head is sidebending the other way.
+In addition, as for mattresses, we prefer pocket sprung mattresses, which are relatively firm and support your spinal curves whilst you sleep.
+Ideally, not really soft mattresses that your body sinks into, and gives no support.
+If you are still unsure, then get in contact with us.

 How Do I Know if my Back Pain is Serious?

-LBP can also be a result from other underlying conditions which refer to your lower back.
-These could be from your kidneys, digestive system and reproductive system to name a few.
-Typically you will experience constant pains and rest doesn’t necessarily help ease your tensions.
-In which case seek advise from your GP.
+LBP can also result from other underlying conditions which refer to your lower back.
+These could be from your kidneys, digestive system and reproductive system, to name a few.
+Typically, you will experience constant pains, and rest doesn’t necessarily help ease your tensions.
+In which case, seek advice from your GP.

 How is Lower Back Pain Diagnosed?

-It’s not necessary to see your GP to gain a LBP diagnosis.
-Manual therapists (Osteopaths, physiotherapists or chiropractors) are able to diagnose low back pain more specifically.
+It’s not necessary to see your GP to get an LBP diagnosis.
+Manual therapists (Osteopaths, physiotherapists, or chiropractors) can diagnose low back pain more specifically.
 They will take a full case history and perform a physical examination with testing.
-Give you a diagnosis so you understand the cause of your pains and proceed with treatment.
+They will give you a diagnosis so you understand the cause of your pain and can proceed with treatment.

 Lower Back Pain Treatment Options

-There are many treatment options available and it is up to the individual to make an informed choice as to which avenue they wish to pursue.
-The length of treatment depends on the cause of your LBP.
-It also depends on your body’s ability to heal and your adherence to the professional advice and exercises.
+There are many treatment options available, and it is up to the individual to make an informed choice as to which avenue they wish to pursue.
+The length of treatment depends on the cause of your LBP, your body’s ability to heal, and your adherence to professional advice and exercises.
 One option is posture rehabilitation.

 Self-management

-In some cases, where the pain is acute and not preventing you from performing your daily tasks, it is possible to self-manage their own symptoms.
-It would be beneficial to make positive lifestyle changes, reduce stress and have the right balance between resting and exercise.
-Have a well balanced diet with good hydration and nutrition and lose weight.
-Furthermore reduce alcohol consumption and stop smoking should all help with your recovery.
+In some cases, where the pain is acute and not preventing you from performing your daily tasks, it is possible to self-manage their symptoms.
+Making positive lifestyle changes, reducing stress and having the right balance between resting and exercise would be beneficial.
+Have a well-balanced diet with good hydration and nutrition, and lose weight.
+Furthermore, reducing alcohol consumption and stopping smoking should all help with your recovery.

 Acute Lower Back Pain Manual Therapy